matuzo/HTMHell/hell/adventcalendar/2025/18/index.md

 - `<h1>`Colours
   - `<h2>`Red
   - `<h2>`Green
-    - `<h3>`Your new favourite colour!
+    - `<h3>`Make it pop!
   - `<h2>`Blue

-In this case "Your new favourite colour!" is just some big text, designed to be eye-catching.
+In this case "Make it pop!" is just some big text, designed to be eye-catching.
 It's not the start of a section of content.

 ### How to fix it